 What is a healthcare district?

-The Grossmont Healthcare District falls into this category extending its support across 750 square miles of the East San Diego County region.
-There are four of these special districts in the Greater San Diego area: Fallbrook Regional Health District, Palomar Health, Tri-City Healthcare District, and the Grossmont Healthcare District.
+The Grossmont Healthcare District falls into this category, extending its support across 750 square miles of East San Diego County, including both rural and urban neighborhoods.
+There are four healthcare districts in the Greater San Diego area: Fallbrook Regional Health District, Palomar Health, Tri-City Healthcare District, and the Grossmont Healthcare District.

 For more information about Healthcare Districts, visit: